mattmaynes2/aria/reports/final/3-Technical/2-Requirements/5-Coffee.md

 Coffee sends a done message to the hub.
 The hub logs that Coffee finished at 7:27:30.

+##### Alternate Sequences {-}

+There are a few different ways that the coffee maker could be setup to make coffee instead of being turned on manually.
+It could be scheduled to start at a specific time or it could be started by the user when they get up through the web UI.
+The difference in the logs for both these cases is simply when the log for the coffee starting and coffee done apear.

 ##### Logs {-}

 The logs for the above scenario would look like the following: